C-Alonso/una-health-api/README.md

     It imports the glucose readings for each user in the file, creating GlucoseReading objects in the database associated with the correct user.
 ---

+**TESTING**

+✅ To run the tests, simply run pytest in the backend container.

 ### Authentication
 Currently, no authentication is enforced on these endpoints.
 If you plan to restrict access later, consider using DRF's authentication classes.